Community Development Block Grant

 Determining Project Eligibility

-- Low and Moderate Area Benefit: the project meets the identified needs of L/M income persons residing in an area where at least 51% of those residents are L/M income persons, according to the US Census Bureau.
-The benefits of this type of activity are available to all persons in the area, regardless of income—for example, street, park, and other infrastructure improvements.
+- Low and Moderate Income Area Benefit: the project meets the identified needs of Low and Moderate (LM) income persons residing in an area where at least 51% of those residents are L/M income persons, according to the US Census Bureau.
+The benefits of this type of activity are available to all persons in the area, regardless of income e.g. street, park, and other infrastructure improvements.

-- L/M Limited Clientele: the project benefits a specific group of people (rather than all residents of a designated area), at least 51% of whom are L/M income persons.
+- L/M Limited Clientele (LMI): the project benefits a specific group of people (rather than all residents of a designated area), at least 51% of whom are L/M income persons.
 The following groups are presumed to be L/M, per HUD: abused children, elderly persons, battered spouses, homeless, handicapped, and illiterate persons.
-Examples: all public services are L/M limited clientele.
+All public services are L/M limited clientele.

-- L/M Jobs: the project creates or retains permanent jobs, at least 51% of which are taken by L/M income persons or considered available to L/M income persons.
+- L/M Jobs (LMJ): the project creates or retains permanent jobs, at least 51% of which are taken by L/M income persons or considered available to L/M income persons.
 Examples: loans to new businesses, assistance to existing businesses to expand operations.

 - Micro-Enterprise Assistance: the project assists in establishing a micro-enterprise or assisting persons developing a micro-enterprise (a micro-enterprise is defined as having five or fewer employees, one or more of whom owns the business).
 This activity must benefit L/M persons or jobs as defined in previous sections.

-- Public facilities and improvements are eligible under 24 CFR 570.201 (c).
-Project descriptions must include the nature of the work to be undertaken and the location(s).
-Project descriptions must identify the specific activities to be carried out with CDBG funds to meet HUD regulatory requirements.
-Examples: Acceptable: Street improvements consisting of the sidewalk, paving, curb, and gutters will be carried out at specific areas within low and moderate-income neighborhoods—the following locations.
+- Public Facilities and Improvements: Project descriptions must include the nature of the work to be undertaken and the location(s).
+They must identify the specific activities to be carried out with CDBG funds to meet regulatory requirements.
+Example: Street improvements consisting of the sidewalk, paving, curb, and gutters will be carried out at specific areas within low and moderate-income neighborhoods.
+Eligibility found under 24 CFR 570.201 (c).

-- Economic Development activities are eligible under 24 CFR 570.203, 570.204, and 570.209.
-Criteria include: the project must be a “wise public investment” and provide a “public benefit”; the project costs must be reasonable, and the project must be financially feasible; must meet the area benefit, create/retain jobs, or benefit L/M clientele.
-Some economic activities may be eligible under public improvements or planning/administration activities. (e.g., Acceptable: Business counseling and advocacy services to develop business and financial plans and operating procedures will be provided to 20 micro-enterprise businesses meeting the L/M benefit criteria located or seeking to locate in Northampton.)
+- Economic Development: the project must be a “wise public investment” and provide a “public benefit”; the project costs must be reasonable, and the project must be financially feasible; must meet the area benefit, create/retain jobs, or benefit L/M clientele.
+Eligibility found under under 24 CFR 570.203, 570.204, and 570.209.
+Some economic activities may be eligible under public improvements or planning/administration activities.

 CDBG Outcomes Assessments